Blog Post

 Pixel Perfect Design: How to Check Your Live Site Against Figma

 Pixel perfect design means your live site matches the Figma spec at the pixel level — same spacing, typography, colors, and component dimensions.
-This guide covers why CSS never matches Figma out of the box, how to systematically compare your staging build against the design, and the three comparison modes that make the process fast and repeatable.
+This guide covers why CSS never matches Figma out of the box, how to systematically compare your staging build against the design, and the visual comparison workflow that makes the process fast and repeatable.

 What Pixel Perfect Design Actually Means